Perl/PPCs/ppcs/ppc0033-ampersand-method-calls.md

 ## Future Scope

-This syntax would also make sense to use for private method calls in the `class` syntax.
+Lexical methods (`my method foo`) are not currently supported under the `class` syntax.
+If they were added, `->&method` would be the preferred way to call them.

 ## Rejected Ideas